What to Expect

 - 9:15 am Spiritual Formation for Children and Youth from September to May & Adults year-round (check the calendar for adjustments) in the Library.

 - 9:30 am Community Choir Rehearsal (Sanctuary) — Come as you are!

 - 10:30 am Worship Service with Communion (Free ASL interpreter available for this service.
 Email the Director of Operations to make arrangements.)

 Children are encouraged to participate at all services.
+Sunday school classes for all ages begin at 9:15 am.
 We offer hospitality for children through an activity table in the back of the Sanctuary.
 For the very young (infants-5 years old), a nursery is available before, during, and after the 10:30 am Worship Service.

 We believe that God cares more about you than about what you wear to church, so casual clothing is fine.
 We dress very casually around here, leave that tie at home.
 Very likely a Sunday School or Adult Formation leader may be wearing jeans or casual pants.
 In fact, when the weather warms up, don’t be surprised to see people in shorts.

 Luther Place is located at 1226 Vermont Avenue NW, Washington DC 20005.
 We are on Thomas Circle, at the intersection of 14th Street, N Street, Massachusetts Avenue, and Vermont Avenue, NW.
 Get directions.